 1-16-1858 Valencia, ESP – 3-9-1937 Valencia, ESPBack to Artist IndexView Artists Paintings

-In Italy he painted small genre paintings, and begins in the city of Assisi on the View of the Coliseum, a painting he won a first prize in the National exhibition of 1887, together with his brother, the sculptor Mariano Benlliure, who presented the award winning sculpture of the painter Josep de Ribera.
+In Italy, he painted small genre paintings and begins in the city of Assisi on the View of the Coliseum, a painting he won the first prize in the National Exhibition of 1887, together with his brother, the sculptor Mariano Benlliure, who presented the award-winning sculpture of the painter Josep de Ribera.
 In 1888 he traveled to Algeria and in 1897 to Morocco.

-José Benlliure obtained several successes in Paris, Munich, Stuttgart and Berlin with his paintings.
+José Benlliure had several successes in Paris, Munich, Stuttgart, and Berlin with his paintings.
 In 1903 he assumed leadership of the Spanish Academy in Rome, succeeding his brother Marian, a position he would keep for ten years.

-He was also the father of painter Josep Benlliure i Ortiz, known as Peppino.
-In late 1919 the pensioners he surrendered a tribute to Rome with an exhibition of 45 paintings in Madrid in their halls of Theatre Royal.
-When he returns to Valencia he was made director of the Museu de Belles Arts de València, a position he hold until 1924.
+In late 1919 he had his last large-scale exhibition in Madrid, a painting tribute to Rome with 45 paintings.
+When he returns to Valencia he was made the director of the Museu de Belles Arts de València, a position he holds until 1924.

 Art Movement: Costumbrismo